hyperdefined/CobaltTester/web/api.md

 ---
-layout: home
 permalink: /api/
-title: "hyper's cobalt instance API"
+title: "API Usage"
 description: "an api to access the instance list"
 ---
-# hyper's cobalt instance API
 This is a simple API to access the list of instances.
 You don't need to scrap the page itself.

 To access it, you can use <code>https://instances.hyper.lol/instances.json</code>.
+This JSON file is created when the script runs.

 Please set a proper user agent when making requests.

-## Example
+### Example
-This returns a JSON array with all instances.
-In each instance, you have some information, like so:
+When calling the API, it will return a JSON array that contains all instances.
+Here is a snippet of what information an instance has:
 ```json
 {
   "score": 85.71428571428571,